 When contracting with our clients, the laboratory makes commitments regarding the services to be performed and the data quality for the results to be generated.
 When the need arises to outsource testing for our clients because of project scope, changes in laboratory capabilities, capacity, or unforeseen circumstances, we must be assured that the subcontractors or worksharing laboratories understand the requirements and will meet the same commitments we have made to the client.
-Refer to Corporate Legal Document No. CA-L-S-002 regarding subcontracting and to Customer Service Document No. CA-C-S-001 regarding worksharing.
+Refer to Corporate Legal Document No. CA-L-S-002.

-When outsourcing analytical services, the laboratory will assure, to the extent necessary, that the subcontract or workshare laboratory maintains a program consistent with the requirements of this document, the requirements specified in NELAC/TNI/ISO 17025 and/or the client's QAPP.
+When outsourcing analytical services, the laboratory will assure, to the extent necessary, that the subcontract or worksharing laboratory maintains a program consistent with the requirements of this document, the requirements specified in TNI/ISO 17025 and/or the client's QAPP.
 All QC guidelines specific to the client's analytical program are transmitted to the subcontractor and agreed upon before sending the samples to the subcontract facility.
 Additionally, work requiring accreditation will be placed with an appropriately accredited laboratory.
-The laboratory performing the subcontracted work will be identified in the final report, as will non-NELAC/non-TNI accredited work where required.
+The laboratory performing the subcontracted work will be identified in the final report, as will non-TNI accredited work where required.

-PMs, CSMs, and AEs for the Export Lab are responsible for obtaining client approval prior to outsourcing any samples.
-The laboratory will advise the client of a subcontract or worksharing arrangement in writing and, when possible, approval from the client shall be retained in the client folder or project folder.
+PMs and AEs for the Export Lab (TestAmerica laboratory that transfers samples to another laboratory) are responsible for obtaining client approval prior to subcontracting any samples.
+The laboratory will advise the client of a subcontract arrangement in writing and, when possible, approval from the client shall be retained in the client folder or project folder.
+Standard TestAmerica Terms & Conditions include the flexibility to subcontract samples within the TestAmerica laboratories.
+Therefore, additional advance notification to clients for intra-laboratory subcontracting is not necessary unless specifically required by a client contract.